fmihpc/analysator/Documentation/sphinx/magnetopause.rst

     * beta* treshold might need tweaking as sometimes there are small low beta* areas in the magnetosheath that get taken in distorting the magnetopause shape at nose
     * convex hull (Delaunay_alpha=None) usually makes a nice rough magnetopause but goes over any inward dips (like polar cusps)
     * alpha shape (Delaunay_alpha= e.g. 1*R_E) does a better job at cusps and delicate shapes like vortices but might fail at SDF inside the magnetosphere
-    * Delaynay3d has an easier time if the treshold is something like [0.4, 0.5] and not [0.1, 0.5]
+    * Delaynay3d has an easier time if the treshold is something like [0.4, 0.5] and not [0.0, 0.5], but this can affect the alpha shape if alpha is used

 * beta* with magnetic field line connectivity ("beta_star_with_connectivity")
     * includes closed-closed magnetic field line areas if available, otherwise like "beta_star"